-- 3. Going Concern - The Company's financial statements are prepared using generally accepted accounting principles, which contemplate the realization of assets and liquidation of liabilities in the normal course of business.
-Because the business is new and has limited operating history and relatively few sales, no certainty of continuation can be stated. - Management is taking steps to raise additional funds to address its operating and financial cash requirements to continue operations in the next twelve months.
+- The Company's financial statements are prepared using generally accepted accounting principles, which contemplate the realization of assets and liquidation of liabilities in the normal course of business.
+Because the business is new and has limited operating history and relatively few sales, no certainty of continuation can be stated. - · Management is taking steps to raise additional funds to address its operating and financial cash requirements to continue operations in the next twelve months.
 Management has devoted a significant amount of time in the raising of capital from additional debt and equity financing.
 However, the Company's ability to continue as a going concern is dependent upon raising additional funds through debt and equity financing and generating revenue.
-There are no assurances the Company will receive the necessary funding or generate revenue necessary to fund operations.
+The Company has received several tranches of capital from a friendly institutional investor, who has made a verbal commitment to continue to fund ongoing operations, as well as the development and launch of new products and intellectual property for Nightfood and MJ Munchies.

-- Accounts receivable The Company's accounts receivable arise primarily from the sale of the Company's snack products.
+- 4. Accounts receivable - The Company's accounts receivable arise primarily from the sale of the Company's snack products.
 On a periodic basis, the Company evaluates each customer account and based on the days outstanding of the receivable, history of past write-offs, collections, and current credit conditions, writes off accounts it considers uncollectible.
 With most of our retail and distribution partners, invoices will typically be due in 30 or 45 days.
 The Company does not accrue interest on past due accounts and the Company does not require collateral.
 Accounts become past due on an account-by-account basis.
 Determination that an account is uncollectible is made after all reasonable collection efforts have been exhausted.
-The Company has not provided any sales allowances for December 31, 2017 and June 30, 2017, respectively. - Inventory consists of the following at December 31, 2017 and June 30 2017,
+The Company has not provided any sales allowances for March 31, 2018 and June 30, 2017, respectively. - 5.
+Inventories - Inventory consists of the following at March 31, 2018 and June 30 2017,

-Dec ember 31, 2017 June 30, 2017
+M arch 31, 2018 une 30, 2017

-Finished Goods \$ 10,115 \$ 87,676
+Finished Goods \$ 122,758 \$ 87,676

-Packaging - 8,189
+Packaging 3,093 8,189

-TOTAL \$ 10,115 \$ 95,865
+TOTAL \$ 125,851 \$ 95,865